jiu-lin107141137/Quantum-Experiment/README.md

 # Quantum experiment
 This is a repo for me to store quantum studying code. <br>
-Using [simulaqron](https://softwarequtech.github.io/SimulaQron/html/index.html) to do experiments
+Using [simulaqron](https://softwarequtech.github.io/SimulaQron/html/index.html) to do experiments.